-Find out when a tenant can legally break a lease in Virginia, when they can’t, and whether or not a landlord is required by Virginia law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Virginia, when they can’t, and if a landlord is required by Virginia law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Virginia to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Virginia to end a tenancy.

 Lease Termination Notice Requirements in Virginia

 In Virginia, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
-Virginia tenants have to provide written notice for the following lease terms:
+Virginia tenants have to provide written notice for the following lease terms (VA Code § 55-222):

-- Notice to terminate a lease with no end date.
-3 months prior to the end of the lease (§ 55-222(A))
+- Notice to Terminate a Lease With No End Date.
+120 days’ notice prior to the end of the lease

-- Notice to terminate a month-to-month lease.
-30 days or less if both parties agreed to a shorter notice period in the lease. (§ 55-222(B))
+- Notice to Terminate a Month-to-Month Lease.
+30 days or less if both parties agreed to a shorter notice period in the lease.

 Conditions for Legally Breaking a Lease in Virginia